alanretubis/alanretubis/README.md

 ## About me

 ✨ Full-stack developer since 2016.
-🔭 Currently working on an insurtech platform
+🔭 Currently working on softwares for business process automations.
 🎯 Goals: To become a package developer and a stocks trader.
 🚀 I also share some insights for those who want to learn programming at [codeducator.com](https://codeducator.com).
 📫 You can reach me via [email](mailto:alanretubis@gmail.com)